charlesportwoodii/xhyve-ubuntu/README.md

 $ brew install --HEAD xhyve
 ```

-2. Run `./build.sh`, and go through the normal Ubuntu installation process.
+2. Run `make build`, and go through the normal Ubuntu installation process.
 Make sure you install GRUB to the MBR.
 ```
-$ chmod a+x build.sh
-$ ./build.sh
+$ make build
 ```

 > Avoid resize your terminal while you're going through the installer.